BlankOn/irgsh-go/README.md

 This is still under heavy development, therefore you should not rely on this for production since it still subject to breaking API changes.

-Patches, suggestions and comments are welcome.
+Patches, suggestions and comments are welcome!

-## Requirements
+## Install

 You need Docker, Redis and these packages,